BLOG

 • DAOs provide objective clarity and predictability because smart contracts govern everything.

-• DAOs are transparent, and everything is documented on the blockchain.
+• The fully transparent nature of DAO allows it to keep everything documented on the blockchain.
 In addition, this allows for open auditing of voting, proposals, and even the code.

 • It offers participants incentives to participate in the community.
-And while doing that, no participating node will be relying on a managerial or central node.
-They will all be relying on each other.
+And while doing that, no participating node will rely on a managerial or central node.
+So, they will all be relying on each other.

 • DAOs offer limitless possibilities for NFTs.
 It allows for collective ownership of an asset, provides models for community governance, and presents the opportunity of forming creator collectives.